haerski/implicitDiffusion/README.md

 -\sum_{t=1}^T E \left[\|\epsilon_t - \epsilon_\theta(x_t)\|_2^2 \right],
 $$

 which just gets rid of the weights in front of the expectation.
 This has been empirically shown to produce samples of better quality.
+One explanation could be that since the weights are decreasing, the original objective focuses training to low timesteps, where noise is small and predictions are supposedly good.
+The removal of the weights in the simplified form train each timestep equally.
+Furthermore, the DDIM paper notes that if the model parameters $\theta$ are not shared across different $t$, the weights don't even matter.
 The lack of $\sigma_t$ in the simplified form means that we can use this objective function to train the implicit model as well.

+The above objective is for a single training image $x_0$.
+The final goal is to maximize expectation of the lower bound of the log-likelihood over the data distribution $q(x_0)$.

 ### Fast sampling